-Thus far modern Israel has not heeded Christ's words to Laodicea, "Be zealous therefore, and repent" (Revelation 3:19).
+Thus far modern Israel has not heeded Christ's words to Laodicea, "Be zealous therefore, and repent" (Rev. 3:19).
 But the Lord is not really dependent upon the "many," but a "remnant."
 If the Seventh-day Adventist women really wish to demonstrate leadership, let them give their Saviour what He is due in this Day of Atonement-a repentance not to be repented of.

-If you really want an example to follow "the Lamb whithersoever He goeth," then give Jesus what He wants, just as did the Syro-phœnician woman.
-A woman knows what a man needs and Jesus is still 100% a man as well as %100 Divine.
-The Syro-phœnician woman gave Him a heart that was emptied of all self, thus she had the privilege of dwelling with "the high and lofty One that inhabiteth eternity, whose name is Holy" who proclaimed, "I dwell in the high and holy place, with him/her also that is of a contrite and humble spirit, to revive the spirit of the humble, and to revive the heart of the contrite ones" (Isaiah 57:15).
+If you really want an example to follow "the Lamb whithersoever He goeth," then give Jesus what He wants, just as did the Syro-Phonecian woman.
+She gave Him a heart that was emptied of all self, thus she had the privilege of dwelling with "the high and lofty One that inhabiteth eternity, whose name is Holy" who proclaimed, "I dwell in the high and holy place, with him/her also that is of a contrite and humble spirit, to revive the spirit of the humble, and to revive the heart of the contrite ones" (Isaiah 57:15).

-Why don't the women do something unique in all of Christian history?
+Why don't the women of the Hayward church do something unique in all of Christian history?
 The men aren't taking the lead in this.
 The church isn't taking the lead in this.
-The women's divisional leadership isn't taking the lead in this.
+The women's Divisional leadership aren't taking the lead in this.
 Why not do what Christ prophesied in Zechariah.
 "And I will pour upon the house of David, and upon the inhabitants of Jerusalem, the spirit of grace and of supplications: and they shall look upon me whom they have pierced" (ch.
 12:10).
 Lead us by your example.
 You'll notice that the message of the cross and repentance are accompanied by the Holy "Spirit of grace."

 You can say that you have a perfect repentance if by faith you see what it cost the dear Saviour to die for you.
 If you love the sinner for whom Jesus repented, then you can say you have faith.
 If you love the misogynist, but not his sin, then you can say you have faith.
 If you love the bigot, but not his sin, then you can say you have faith.
 If you love the abuser, but not his sin, then you can say you have faith.
 If you love the Marxist, but not his sin, then you can say you have faith.
-If you love the pro-choice advocate, but not his sin, then you can say you have faith.
+If you love the pro choice advocate, but not his sin, then you can say you have faith.
 If you love the adulterer, but not his sin, then you can say you have faith, etc. Such a repentant soul will have recognized that all these potential sins exist in herself, but for the compelling love of God and His restraining power.